Choosing a Billing Service

-For a physician, other medical practitioner, group practice or clinic, how medical billing works can be a daunting task, and can have a major impact on your bottom line.
+For a physician, other medical practitioner, group practice or clinic, billing can be a daunting task.
+Getting the claims billed out correctly and providing prompt follow up for any problem claims is crucial to the financial survival of your practice.
 A billing service that does not bill the sessions correctly, misses deadlines, or does inadequate follow-up can have a disastrous effect on your bottom line.
 However, a well run billing service can simplify your life and greatly improve both your cash flow and total income.

 Unfortunately, Medical billing has been promoted by some software companies as an easy way to make money working from home, and some people have set themselves up as medical billers who have little or no experience in the field.
 It is easy to find horror stories from medical practices who have hired someone who really didn’t know what they were doing.
-There are a lot of details needed to submit a claim properly so that it will be paid, and if the billing service doesn’t know the intricacies of proper procedure codes, modifiers, place of service codes, etc, the claims will not be paid.
+There are a lot of details needed to submit a claim properly so that it will be paid, and if the billing service doesn’t know the intricacies how to correctly bill a claim and follow up on a denial, the claims will not be paid.
 Be sure to check out the billing service thoroughly before you sign up!

 Here at Billing Advantage, we provide the best mix of services to help your practice run smoothly.
 Our highly experienced and professional staff will handle all of your complex billing needs with ease, removing this burden from your hands.
 You can turn your billing over to us with full confidence that it will be done professionally, accurately, and thoroughly.